browserengineering/book/book/scheduling-and-threading.md

 time an animation frame happens to occur.)
 * When `MainThreadRunner` decides to run an animation frame, first apply the `pending_scroll` to the `Tab`.
-Then, after running the rendering pipeline, *adjust* it if the document height requires it.
+Then, after running the rendering pipeline, *adjust* it if the document height requires clamping it.
-* When loading a new page in a `Tab`, override the scroll.
+* When loading a new page in a `Tab`, override the scroll to 0.
 * If an animation frame or load caused a scroll adjustment, note it in a new `scroll_changed_in_tab` variable on `Tab`.
 * When calling `commit`, only pass the scroll if it was changed in the `Tab`,